Gleno Dam

 The Gleno Dam was a multiple arch buttress dam on the Gleno Creek in the Valle di Scalve, northern Province of Bergamo, Italy.
 The dam was built between 1916 and 1923 with the purpose of producing hydroelectric power.
 The middle section of the dam collapsed on 1 December 1923, forty days after the reservoir was filled, causing widespread flooding that killed at least 356 people.

 Construction

 The dam was proposed and constructed by the Viganò company.
 A request to construct it was submitted in 1907 and construction began in 1916.
 In 1920, construction began on the foundation.
 In September of that year, local officials were warned that contractors were not using proper cement mortar.
 In 1921, because of lack of funding, the project design was changed from a gravity dam to a multiple-arch type.
 The revised design was approved: the multiple arch dam would be constructed on top of the gravity dam foundation.

-By January 1923, the dam was 80% complete and by October that same year, it was fully complete and its reservoir full after heavy rains.
+By January 1923, the dam was 80% complete and by October that same year, it was fully finished and its reservoir full after heavy rains.
 The dam's power plant had an installed capacity of 3,728 kW (3.7 MW).